 Think about what questions you might be asked.It is easy to predict some questions that you will be asked.

 Having already completed some research about the organisation you should have some idea of the projects and developments that they are involved with.
 It might be useful to plan some questions around this.
+Asking questions can also give you the opportunity to show the employer where your priorities lie which may be an asset, for example asking about training provided as part of a role shows you are interested in developing within the job role.
 You could also consider some more general questions, such as asking the interviewers what they like about working for the organisation.

 If you require any adjustments at the interview or for any test, make sure you let the employer know in plenty of time.
 You should also check the day before the interview that everything is in place.